-I first visited the Mediterranean island of Malta thirty years ago, on my honeymoon!
+I first visited the Mediterranean island of Malta thirty four years ago, on my honeymoon!
 Budgets were tight, and our hotel accommodation was basic, we were given twin beds, a noisy ceiling fan and there was a lot of building construction taking place, at the rear of the hotel.

 Despite these short comings we both enjoyed our stay on Malta, taking a delightful ferry across to Gozo, swimming in the Blue Grotto and taking memorable bus trips to the walled capital city of Valletta and the domed cathedral at Mosta.